 Are you pregnant and suffering from aches, pains or cramps?

-Reasons for higher prevalence of back pain during pregnancy:
+What are the reasons for higher prevalence of back pain during pregnancy?

-- Increased joint mobility due to hormonal changes on collagen
+- Increased joint mobility due to hormonal changes in collagen.

 - Weight gain

-- Increased load on the spine and a change in posture
+- Increased weight load on the spine and a change in posture.

 Manual therapy and exercise can offer a cost effective, self-management option for expectant mothers as part of a multimodal approach to decreasing your symptom severity.

 If you would like to achieve all this from the comfort of your own home, please get in touch via the website, or on 07714244438 to start your Physit journey.